 Expenditures incurred by the Company in Peru are subject to Peruvian Value Added Tax ("VAT").
 The VAT is included in exploration and evaluation assets as incurred.
 Under Peruvian law VAT paid can be used in the future to offset amounts resulting from VAT charged on sales.
-Under certain circumstances and subject to approval from tax authorities a Company can apply for early refund of VAT prior to generating sales.
-As at September 30, 2016 the Company has total VAT recoverable of \$1,937,599 (2015 - \$1,829,367).
-Subsequent to September 30, 2016 the Company received a VAT recovery of \$373,150.
+Under certain circumstances and subject to approval from tax authorities a Company can also apply for early refund of VAT prior to generating sales.
+During fiscal 2018 the Company received VAT recoveries totalling \$887,240 (2017 - \$373,150).